Several months ago a cryptic email came my way that read, “Do you only work with doctors?”

 I’ve helped small business owners, engineers, active real estate investors longing to get out of the landlord business, and numerous other high income and or high net worth individuals.

 In fact, at the risk of being voted off the island and permanently exiled from the doctor?s lounge, I must confess that I’ve even helped a few attorneys.

 Attorneys??!!!
 Blasphemy!
 I know.
 However, it turns out that they aren’t all ambulance chasers.
 Who knew?

 At the end of the day, NestEggRx is a free 100% educational website primarily intended to help physicians learn more about commercial multifamily real estate investing.

 Commercial multifamily real estate is my passion.
 I eat, drink, and sleep this stuff.
 Whether you are a doctor or not, accredited, sophisticated, or not, or even a lawyer.
 I’m here to help.

 Dennis Bethel, M.D.

 P.S.
 If you have questions or if I can help you in some way, feel free to contact me by clicking on this link.
-Also, share my posts on social media using the links on the left hand side of each post.
+Also, share my posts on social media using the social share feature at the bottom right of each post.